A Complete Look At Benadryl For Cats

 Is Benadryl For Sedation Purposes?

-Sedation use in Benadryl is sometimes recommended by veterinarians.
+Sedation use in Benadryl is sometimes recommended by veterinarians for anxiety.
 An example would be traveling by car or airplane.
-Some cats get quite anxious or upset when traveling and Benadryl can be given for sedation purposes so that they are able to travel more peacefully.
+Some cats get quite anxious or upset when traveling and Benadryl can be given for mild sedation purposes so that they are able to travel more peacefully.
 That can make it easier on both the feline and the worried pet parent that is bringing them along.

 What Are Allergy Symptoms in Cats?